Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Printed Result is: Innermost Form

-Forms!frmMain!frmSubForm.Form!frmInsideSubForm.Form!Text3 = "ms-access"
+Forms!frmMain!frmSubForm.Form!frmInsideSubForm.Form!Text3 = "MS Access"

-The Text3 textbox is in the Innermost Form and its Conttrol Source Property is loaded with the text: ms-access.
+The Text3 textbox is in the Innermost Form and its Conttrol Source Property is loaded with the text: MS Access.

-Let us examine each part of the above command joined by an exclamation mark or dot.
+Let us examine each part of the above command joined by an exclamation mark or a dot.
 I call this a command because we directly execute this program statement in the Debug Window, with the?
 (Print VBA command).

 ?
 Forms(0).Name